jupyter/dashboards_server/README.md

 ## Security

-The notebook code is never made available to the client -- it is only run in our proxy server.
+* The notebook code is never made available to the client -- it is only run in our proxy server.
 Execution request messages from the client which contain code are ignored.
+* To enable HTTPS:
+    1. Generate the key and certificate files by running `make gen-certs`
+    2. When running include the environment variables for the key and certificate file locations, such as:
+     `HTTPS_KEY_FILE=certs/server.key HTTPS_CERT_FILE=certs/server.crt`